 To keep your jewellery looking lovely we’d advise that you do not wear in the shower, do not spray perfume on it and avoid sleeping in it.
 You can clean it with a lint free cloth and some jewellery polish.

 We recommend turning the item inside out when washing and drying.
-Also iron the garment inside out on a gentle heat.
+You can also iron the garment inside out on a gentle heat.

-Rayon is a processed fabric created from natural fibres such as wood pulp, bamboo and plant fibres.
-It has many similar qualities to silk; it drapes beautifully, and feels lovely against the skin.
-The benefit of Rayon is how well it wears and washes making it perfect for daywear.
-It can crease when folded so it’s best to keep hanging.
+Viscose/Rayon is a processed fabric created from natural fibres such as wood pulp, bamboo and plant fibres, which means it is breathable and highly absorbent (more than cotton).
+It has many similar qualities to silk; it drapes beautifully and feels lovely against the skin.

-Washing on a cold delicate cycle in your machine is fine however hand washing is preferable.
+Washing on a cold delicate cycle in your machine is fine, however hand washing is preferable as this fabric will shrink up to 5% after washing.
 Wash in cool water with a hand-washing detergent.
 Gently squeeze and massage the detergent into the fabric and then rinse thoroughly in cool water.
-Do not wring, twist or bunch up rayon.
-Best way to dry the garment is on a drying rack rather than on a towel and always to iron inside out on a low heat setting.
+Do not wring, twist or bunch up Viscose/Rayon.
+Do not tumble dry as this will cause shrinkage, the best way to maintain the original shape of your garment is to dry on a rack rather than on a towel, and always iron inside out whilst damp on a low heat setting to maintain the original shape.

 Luxurious, smooth and silky, satin takes strong coloured dyes very well and drapes nicely.